Working with QSLM/QLSD

 Why are we using QSLM/QSLD?

-DLA Troop Support's Construction & Equipment and DLA Consumable Hardware supply chains have implemented QSLM/QSLD in select commodity areas to maintain our competitiveness.
+DLA Troop Support's Construction & Equipment supply chains have implemented QSLM/QSLD in select commodity areas to maintain our competitiveness.
 Benefits of the program include improved product quality, reduced lead times and overall life cycle costs, with increased customer satisfaction.
 The program is also highly compatible with Direct Vendor Delivery and Electronic Commerce / Electronic Data Interchange techniques.

 How can I participate in the program?

 In order to become qualified, you must first print out an application form (links above) and a copy of either the QSLM or QSLD Criteria and Provisions for the specific commodity area of interest; links to each Criteria are at the top of this Home Page.
 Thoroughly read the Criteria and make sure that your quality manual contains sufficient detail such that we can determine conformance with each Criteria element.
 Questions may be addressed to any individual on the QSL Team, and may be emailed using the Team email address at the bottom of this page.
 Applications are in Adobe Acrobat format (pdf).
 You must have a PDF reader and/or the browser plug-in to access the documents.

 Submit the completed application, along with a copy of your quality manual, procedures, and an organizational chart with names to the appropriate DLA QSL team at the address listed below.
 We will evaluate your compliance with established criteria and determine whether a site-survey is necessary.
 Overall qualification cycle typically requires about 8 to 12 weeks to complete (assuming company is reasonably compliant); you are notified of the results.
 Be aware that if your manual is ISO 9000 approved, we will typically require many of the separate procedure attachments in order to complete our evaluation.
 You must also renew every three years; renewal is not automatic following a successful audit.